Roger Gaisford sent this photo in 2018, saying, "My 3B at Amatikulu Beach, Zululand."

-Jamie Powers in Houston says, "Last summer when I took my 1963 CJ-3B up to Colorado I had some issues with what I thought was alignment or tires ended up being a weak frame.
+Jamie Powers in Houston wrote in 2014, "Last summer when I took my 1963 CJ-3B up to Colorado, some issues with what I thought was alignment or tires ended up being a weak frame.
 When I got home I had a bad case of death wobble, and realized I had a cracked frame.
-I have been planning for over two years to attend the Fall Colors Tours the third week in September in Central Colorado, and wanted to make sure my CJ-3B was back in great shape for six days of 4-wheeling in the mountains.
 So I tore down the front clip.
-Repaired and reinforced the frame, rebuilt the steering box, replaced the springs and sandblasted/painted the front clip while I had it off.
-Finished the repairs in July 2014 and needed a shakedown trip before the bucket list adventure.
+Repaired and reinforced the frame, rebuilt the steering box, replaced the springs and sandblasted / painted the front clip while I had it off.

-"We promised the kids we would take them on long-weekend trips to all three Schlitterbahn Water Parks in Texas this summer.
-We booked reservations on South Padre Island the weekend of July 23rd; besides the resorts, water park and tourist traps, South Padre Island National Seashore hosts over 70 miles of undeveloped beach.
-When I first told my wife Ann that I wanted to tow the Jeep with us so I could do my shakedown tour, she was not real happy.
-Doubts about my mechanic abilities, or more likely that I was going to take off and leave her at the water park with the kids, was probably her biggest concern!
+"This summer we booked reservations on South Padre Island; besides the resorts and tourist traps, South Padre Island National Seashore hosts over 70 miles of undeveloped beach.
+When I first told my wife Ann that I wanted to tow the Jeep with us to do a shakedown trip, she was not real happy.
 But she has a seashell fetish, and I reminded her that the further up the beach, the better her finds would be, and she agreed.
-Saturday we did the water park, Saturday evening we did a short drive up the beach during low tide with hundreds of other vehicles.
-Most of them 2-wheel-drive.
+Saturday we did the water park, and Saturday evening we did a short drive up the beach during low tide with hundreds of other vehicles, most of them two-wheel drive.

-"Sunday morning before the kids got up, my wife and I took off and drove up the beach for two hours during high tide.
+"Sunday morning, my wife and I took off and drove up the beach for two hours during high tide.
 Stopped a couple times for the wife to look for seashells.
 There were a lot less vehicles, and a few stuck and abandoned ones caught by the tide.
 Above the high tide line, the sand is very loose and the only way you can traverse it is in 4-wheel-drive.
 Had a great time and my wife even told me she was glad that we brought the Jeep.
 I was very pleased how the Jeep handled.
-No more shimmy or death wobble and the 4WD worked great.
-Noted a few small things that still need to get fixed (heater number 1,) and it should be ready to go to Colorado."
+No more shimmy or death wobble and the 4WD worked great."

 Our Summer 2007 cover photo for CJ3B.info was shot on the beach at Weston Super Mare in England by Derek Goard.
 Ros Woodham was driving John Carroll's project, the "Beer Truck."
 John says, "So-called because that's what we'd been drinking when we decided to save the derelict truck from a farm in Scotland, rather than use it for spares!
 It's based on the LWB CJ that appears briefly in Sahara.